uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 From our experience with MTD VAT, businesses, agents, and third parties will use this as the definitive list of MTD compatible software.
 All software listed on the page must allow the user to submit a summary of business or property information up to and including the End of Period Statement.

-The current list will be further developed time in line with user needs, including filters that help users to find appropriate software.
+The current page will be developed over time to meet user needs, including filters that help users to find software.

 HMRC expects demand for products that serve all of the requirements of MTD, including keeping the required digital records for business or property income and the ability to submit all relevant non-business information to HMRC.

-HMRC has committed to the [availability of free software](https://www.gov.uk/government/publications/making-tax-digital-software-suppliers-terms-of-collaboration/terms-of-collaboration-between-hm-revenue-and-customs-and-software-developers#Annex-C) for the simplest businesses.
+HMRC has committed to the [availability of free software](https://www.gov.uk/government/publications/making-tax-digital-software-suppliers-terms-of-collaboration/terms-of-collaboration-between-hm-revenue-and-customs-and-software-developers#Annex-C) for small businesses.

 ## End-to-end user journey